dsccommunity/SqlServerDsc/CONTRIBUTING.md

 which are located in each language folder in the root of the module.
 For English language strings the folder is ['en-US'](https://github.com/PowerShell/SqlServerDsc/blob/dev/en-US).

-##### New-TerminatingError

-Throws a localized error message using Throw.
-The parameter ErrorType takes the message type for which it will get the localized message string.

 ##### New-VerboseMessage

 Writes a localized verbose message using Write-Verbose.
 The parameter ErrorType